envygeo/arcplus/SysAdmin/uninstall-ALL-ArcGIS-products.md

 ---------
-Product codes were taken from [Esri KB 28709 - Silently uninstall ArcGIS products](http://support.esri.com/en/knowledgebase/techarticles/detail/28709) *(Last Modified: 11/2/2012)*
+Product codes were taken from [Esri KB 28709 - Silently uninstall ArcGIS products](http://support.esri.com/en/knowledgebase/techarticles/detail/28709) *(Last Modified: 5/14/2014)*

+The list was then manually supplemented by looking at the `setup.ini` for the various products I have installation media for.

-The list in that page is not complete.
-Product Codes for most Esri setups can be found in the setup.ini file delivered with the other installation files.
-(Please feel free to issue a pull request if you find product codes we're missing here.
-Also please feel free to contribute an .ini scraper!)
+Please feel free to issue a pull request if you find product codes we're missing here.
+Also please feel free to contribute an .ini scraper!

 ### Syntax of *product-codes.txt*